A US Court has filed a lawsuit against crypto derivatives platform BitMEX, with accusations ranging from wire fraud and money laundering.

 It is also claimed that BitMEX has enabled “manipulators and money launderers” to evade any detection by allowing them access to unlimited numbers of “check-free trading accounts.”
 It is believed that the platform has used intentional freezes of its servers and system overloads to advance fraudulent schemes.

-The BMA alleges that the company has aided in market manipulation, with massive price fluctuations starting on BitMEX and spreading “like forest fires” to other exchanges.
+The BMA alleges that the company has aided in market manipulation, with massive price fluctuations starting on BitMEX and spreading “like forest fires” to other exchanges and crypto apps.
 In effect, the exchange has become “an exquisite designer tool for unsavoury actors to manipulate cryptocurrency markets.”

 The lawsuit against BitMEX comes as the exchange continues to see a decline in trading volumes.
 The exchange’s reputation suffered a huge blow in December 2019 when a supposed “technical issue” triggered a 50% crash in Bitcoin (BTC) price within hours.